 Available Water Holding Capacity (AWC)/ Soil Moisture.
 The available water holding capacity (AWC) is a measure of the saturation of your soil.
 The lower the AWC (or the higher the soil moisture %), the less likely your soil will be able to hold and infiltrate applied manure into the soil and the greater the runoff possibility will be.
-If the moisture content of the soil is greater than 90%, application is not recommended.
+All soil types will have different thresholds of saturation.
+In genera, if the moisture content of the soil is greater than 90%, application is not recommended.
 Between 70-90%, application is permitted, but will be limited by recommended application volume and equipment limitations.
 Below 70% moisture, no soil saturation restrictions are in place.

 Field Characteristics.
 The characteristics of your field are very important to consider prior to application.
 Some characteristics may limit application on specific areas of a field (i.e., ponding, tiles, low spots, etc).
-You must take into consideration slope (prefer to apply to <3% slope), swales (don’t apply in swales), soil type (if the field is mixed, apply only to the appropriate soil types), low spots (areas where ponding may occur), and tiles.
+You must take into consideration slope (prefer to apply to <3% slope), swales (you may need to observe setbacks from swales certain times of the year), soil type (if the field is mixed, apply only to the appropriate soil types), low spots (areas where ponding may occur), and tiles.
 If tiles are present in your field, know where they are, where they empty to, and have a way to shut them down in case a manure discharge occurs.
 Do not apply over tiles with less than 24 inches of cover and always observe tiles after application.
-If you don’t know these things, do not apply closer than 100’ from tiles.
-Observe all seasonal manure setback distance from areas that are conduits to surface waters (i.e., tiles, ditches, streams, etc.).
+If you don’t know these things, do not apply closer than 80’ from tiles.
+Observe seasonal manure setback distances from areas that are conduits to surface waters (i.e., swales, tiles, ditches, streams, etc.).

 Field Cover.
 Field cover is an important consideration for application of manure.
 Application to bare or sparsely vegetated fields (<50% cover) will have a much greater risk of runoff than dense fields and should be avoided during high risk times.
-Only established, dense (>70% cover) grass or cover/relay crops grown for harvest are permitted for application during high risk times.
+Only established, dense (>70% cover) grass or cover/relay crops grown for harvest are permitted for application during higher risk times of the year.
 Sparse vegetation (<50% cover) have limited application rates and seasonal restrictions.
-Established vegetative buffers adjacent to waterways are recommended for application to sparsely vegetated fields to prevent and/or filter runoff.
+Established vegetative buffers adjacent to waterways are recommended for application to bare and/or sparsely vegetated fields to prevent and/or filter runoff.
 Vegetation should be greater than 3 inches high at application to reduce runoff transport.

 Application Method.
 Not all methods of liquid manure application are appropriate all year.
 In general, methods that inject or incorporate manure into the top layer to the soil are best for limiting transport.
 If manure is surface applied (i.e., big gun sprinkler, splash plate, wagon), it is recommended that it be applied in a way that minimizes clumping and delivers liquids and/or solids below the grass canopy.
 If using a big gun, only apply when transport via wind drift is low and stay back the recommended setback distances at all times (at least 40 feet year round).
 Make sure any type of manure application equipment is properly calibrated prior to use.